Funding options by publisher

 Please find further information here.

-"Corresponding Authors" of Freie University Berlin can publish Open Access in Springer Nature journals without individual invoicing.
+"Corresponding Authors" of Freie Universität Berlin can publish Open Access in Springer Nature journals without individual invoicing.
 Any Open Access publication fees (Article Processing Charges, APCs) will be paid centrally by the University Library, even if they exceed € 2000 net.
 Please note that further publication charges (e.g. charges for overlength, color illustrations) may apply which are not centrally funded.

-In addition to the journals in this list, all "primary research articles" in Nature and Nature Research journals are funded.
-The following journals are covered: journal list (Nature and Nature Research).
+In addition to the journals in the DEAL journal list, all "primary research articles" in Nature and Nature research journals are funded.
+The following journals are covered:

-• Submission and editorial acceptance: "Corresponding Authors" receive an invitation from Springer to complete the publication process for the submitted article.
+- Submission and editorial acceptance: "Corresponding Authors" receive an invitation from Springer to complete the publication process for the submitted article.

-• Author identification: "Corresponding Authors" confirm their FU affiliation.
+- Author identification: "Corresponding Authors" confirm their FU affiliation.
 If possible, please always include your institutional email address throughout the publication process.

-• Verification: The identified item will be sent to the University Library for final eligibility verification.
+- Verification: The identified item will be sent to the University Library for final eligibility verification.

-• Publication: Once your affiliation has been confirmed by us, the article will be published Open Access.
+- Publication: Once your affiliation has been confirmed by us, the article will be published Open Access.
 The OA Funding Note ("Acknowledgement") will be added to the article.

-• Cost coverage: Invoice processing through the University Library.
+- Cost coverage: Invoice processing through the University Library.

 If the manuscript has been rejected by FU Berlin as ineligible, you will be informed and you will be asked to proceed with the payment options.
 An manuscript may be rejected by us based on the article type or affiliation.
 You can then either raise the costs for the article elsewhere or, if publishing in a hybrid journal, publish your article free of charge in Closed Access and subsequently achieve Green Open Access.